 You can use a dry stain remover on most solid or dry stains.
 After removing the excess material, spray a fine mist of the dry stain remover on the affected area.
 The stain remover will react with the stain to form a fine powder, which you can then vacuum up.

 Certain stains require treatments that are impractical or impossible for the average homeowner to provide.
 Bleach, eggs, faeces and rust will almost always require professional assistance for complete stain removal.

 For the most part, your lambswool bean bag won’t ever require large-scale cleaning.
 Lambswool is naturally resistant to soiling, and spot-cleaning and prompt stain removal are usually sufficient to keep it looking and smelling good.

 To spot-clean your lambswool bean bag, gently rub any soiled areas with a damp cloth and a mild wool detergent.
 Make sure the cloth is merely damp, not sopping wet; excess water can cause damage to your bean bag.
 Don’t use bleach or any other chemicals beyond a detergent; these can react with the fibres and cause permanent discolouration.

 If you want to clean your whole bean bag at once, you’ll need to have it professionally dry cleaned.
-The suede leather back on our lambswool bean bags makes them vulnerable to damage from immersion in water, so dry cleaning is the only way to safely clean the entire bean bag.
+Whilst washing lambswool may be OK, the suede leather back on our lambswool bean bags makes them vulnerable to damage from immersion in water.
+Dry cleaning is the only way to safely clean the entire bean bag.

 If your lambswool bean bag cover does get wet, don’t attempt to dry it in a dryer or iron it dry.
 Stretch out the fabric and lay it out to dry; you can either lay it out flat or hang it from a line.
 As you let it dry, make sure that it’s protected from direct sunlight.